eribau/bluetooth-mesh-project/README.md

 ### Currently working on

-Configuring a BLE network with 7 bluetooth devices and have this network also connected to the internet via a TCP-server.
-The TCP-server is running on one of the devices.
+Configuring a static BLE network with 7 bluetooth devices and implement a dynamic meshed network.

 ### Project backlog
 1. Connect to a PI over bluetooth low energy to another PI connected to the internet, and vice versa.
 (FINISHED)
 2. Configure a static piconet of seven devices.
 (WORKING ON)
 3. Configure a mesh network with more than seven devices.
+(WORKING ON)
 4. Implement routing algorithm developed at KTH.

 ### Contact